3DCoded/Happy-Hare/Spoolman-Support.md

 Please note that both `push` and `pull` modes require you to have [spoolman **0.18.1**](https://github.com/Donkie/Spoolman/releases) or later installed.
 If you are using an older version of spoolman you will need to upgrade to use this feature.

-If spoolman support is enabled (`push` or `pull` modes), you will notice that two additional columns will be added to spoolman db.
+If spoolman support is enabled (`push` or `pull` modes), you will notice that two additional columns (`Printer Name` and `MMU Gate` will be added to spoolman db.
 To display this in spoolman web interface you may need to open "Hide Columns" and select them:

 <p align="center"><img src="Spoolman-Support/spoolman_columns.png" width="60%"></p>